Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models: Experimental Setup

 \section{Experimental Setup}

-This section outlines the experimental design used to assess the quality of inferred latent degradation states by the proposed method.
-We describe the setup and configuration of the residual-based baseline in Sec.~\ref{ssec:exp_baseline}, define the evaluation metrics for latent degradation quality in Sec.~\ref{ssec:exp_baseline}, and provide details on training setups, data preprocessing configurations, hyperparameters, as well as hardware specifications in Sec.~\ref{ssec:implementation_details}.
+\revtext{This work primarily addresses scenarios where system degradation is inherently unobservable or prohibitively expensive to measure directly.
+Thus, we design the degradation as an unsupervised task where the goal is to infer the degradation progression from the sensor data and only use the true degradation label for evaluation.} This section outlines the experimental design used to assess the quality of inferred latent degradation states by the proposed method.
+We describe the setup and configuration of the residual-based baseline in Sec.~\ref{ssec:exp_baseline}, define the evaluation metrics for latent degradation quality in Sec.~\ref{ssec:exp_baseline}, and provide details on training setups, data preprocessing configurations, hyperparameters, as well as hardware specifications in Sec.~\ref{ssec:implementation_details}. \revtext{Furthermore, to evaluate the structural effectiveness of the hierarchical architecture independently of the unsupervised constraint, we provide a comparison with state-of-the-art supervised models in \ref{sec:eval_supervised_task}.}